apocaliss92/scrypted-advanced-notifier/README.md

 - Homeassistant push notifications
 - Pushover
   It's useful to use both notifiers, homeassistant as push rich notification and pushover as low priority just to store all the events
-  Set the following parameters to allow rich notifications
+  Set the following parameters on the plugin page to allow rich notifications
 - `Scrypted token`: Token stored on the scrypted entity on homeassistant
 - `NVR url`: Url pointing to the NVR instance, should be accessible from outside

+It's also possible to enable snoozing actions enabling the `Add snoozing actions` settings on the notifier page (experimental, it will open a browser tab.
+Will probably require an automation importing in future to use homeassistant actions)
+Notifications can be disabled for a specific camera on the camera page, Advanced notifier => Notifier => `Notifications enabled` (available on MQTT as well)

 Rules can be of following types: Detection, Occupancy, Audio, Timelapse.
 These properties are in common with all, some are hidden until the `Show more configurations` gets activated